Gus Kyle

 Walter Lawrence "Gus" Kyle (September 11, 1923 – November 17, 1996) was a Canadian ice hockey defenceman who played 203 games in the National Hockey League for the New York Rangers and Boston Bruins between 1949 and 1952.
 The rest of his career, which lasted from 1941 to 1956, was spent in different amateur and minor leagues.

 Kyle scored six goals in his NHL career, five of them for the New York Rangers.
 His other goal was his lone tally for Boston.
 It occurred on January 13, 1952 in Boston's 5-4 home win over the Chicago Black Hawks.

 Following the close of his playing career, Kyle coached in the minor professional Western Hockey League and Central Hockey League between 1957 and 1964.
-He later spent some two decades on the St. Louis Blues radio broadcasting team.
+Kyle became the sales director for the expansion St. Louis Blues and spent some two decades on the Blues radio broadcasting team.

 Gus is the brother of Bill Kyle.
 Prior to the NHL, Kyle was a Royal Canadian Mounted Policeman during the years 1942 - 1947, when he purchased his discharge to play professional hockey.